KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: Conclusion

 \section{Conclusion}

-This paper is the first work to consider the semantic segmentation task in an open world, where test images have a different distribution from training images and contain unknown categories/classes.
+This paper considers the semantic segmentation task in an open world, where test images have a different distribution from training images and contain unknown categories/classes.
 To address this new and challenging problem, we explore the inherent property of unknown classes and propose an end-to-end framework, KRADA, that performs known-region-aware domain alignment.
 KRADA is a generalized framework with no particular structure dependency and can be easily implemented on existing CSDAS methods, as demonstrated by three realizations of KRADA in our experiments.
 Experimental results validate that KRADA enables CSDAS methods to distinguish unknown-class pixels from known-class pixels and classify known-class pixels well.